octoshrimpy/quik/README.md

 # **UP SMS**

-**A branded and customized version of the QuikSMS Android project, tailored specifically for the UP Phone to provide an enhanced SMS experience.**
+**A branded and customized SMS application, designed for the UP Phone and based on the QuikSMS Android project.**

 ## **Table of Contents**
 - [Introduction](#introduction)